jorosafi/metabolic-feeding-app/README.md

 build a publicly available version for other IVA families.

 While I have bigger ambitions for this app, for the scope of this project, I will limit it to the following features:
-- A user will be able to add a recipe for the daily formula and the number of feeds in a day.
-So, a caregiver can say the baby needs to eat 800ml of formula with x, y and z ingredients to be consumed over 8 feeds in the day.
+- A user will be able to add a recipe for the daily formula, which is used to create a feeding schedule for the day.
 - At the end of a feed, the caregivers can log the amount left over by the child.
 The app will add up how much of the feed the baby missed throughout the day.
 - The caregivers can track the supply of medical formula ingredients left and when new orders have to be made.
 Given the importance of this formula, caregivers are encouraged to always keep a month's supply of the medical formula in case of emergency or shipment delays.
-The caregivers can input the formula recipe and the supply of ingredients, and the will can estimate how many days worth of ingredients the caregivers have left.
+The caregivers can input the formula recipe and the supply of ingredients, and the app will estimate how many days worth of ingredients the caregivers have left.

 ### User Stories
 These are the use cases I envision for this app:

 - As a user, I want to be able to input a formula recipe
-- As a user, I want the app to divide up the daily feeds into a given number of feeds per day at specific times
+- As a user, I want the app to divide up the daily feeds into a daily schedule
 - As a user, I want to be able to mark a feed as complete and input how much of the feed the baby left behind
-- As a user, I want to see daily totals of how much the baby ate as well as weekly averages
+- As a user, I want to see daily totals of how much the baby ate
 - As a user, I want to be able to input the supply of formula ingredients I have, along with the daily recipe and know how long the existing ingredient supply will last.